Demand forecasting: are you aware of its characteristics?

 One classic example of this is the bullwhip effect, in which order variation is amplified as orders move farther from the end customer.
 As a result, the farther up the supply chain an enterprise is, the more significant is the demand forecast error.
 Collaborative demand forecasting based on sales to the end customer helps upstream enterprises reduce demand forecast error.

-These are the main characteristics of demand forecasts of which our Inventory forecasting software can help, to find out more, please click on the button below for a free trial of Intuendi demand forecasting software.
+These are the main characteristics of demand forecasts of which our Inventory forecasting software can help, to find out more, please contact us by clicking on the button below.